Southern Highlands Reserve Master Plan & Garden Design

 Honor Award, American Society of Landscape Architects New York Chapter

 Masses of rhododendrons surround the Maple Entrance.
-The steps are single granite slabs.
+Each step is a monolithic granite slabs.

 The Vaseyi Trail passes beneath a ten-foot-high canopy of fragrant pinkshell azaleas.